 Throughout his career Bill paid careful attention to even the smallest details of his projects.
 Every aspect of his building design was organized and thought-out, working together to create a harmonious whole.
 Bill was actively involved in his projects until the day before his death.
 He was a true gentleman and passionate about architecture.
 His spirit continues to inspire the work of the firm that he founded over sixty years ago.

 Sustainability is central to FFA’s work and culture.
 It is considered the basis of good design rather than supplementary to our process.
 FFA is committed to thoughtful stewardship of our natural and built environments through a careful consideration of balancing environmental, cultural and economic resources today so they may persist for future generations.
-Please see this link for more information about FFA’s sustainability policies, check out our Sustainability Action Plan.
+To see more information about FFA’s sustainability policies, check out our Sustainability Action Plan.

 FFA employs practical innovation toward achieving stringent sustainability goals that are tailored to each project.
 Our methodology is strongly rooted in place and vernacular understanding.
 We look for architectural solutions that respond to the particular site and functional purpose of each project while capitalizing on synergistic strategies.
 Building on timeless techniques and practices, we also seek innovative solutions to create buildings that perform, are durable, resilient, and inspiring.